richafnu/Viva/Viva/glint/setup/viewing-employee-info.md

 View and manage what data and people a user has access to.
 This section is editable by selecting the **pencil symbol**.
 The **Customize User Role** dialog box opens.
 To add a User Role to a profile, select from the list that appears in the dialog box.
 Changes made override any previous role exclusions.
 Select **Save.**

+**KRISTI - I DON'T KNOW THE ANSWER TO WHY OME ROLES ARE NOT SELECTABLE.
+WHAT ARE YOU TRYING TO GET AT?**

 :::image type="content" source="../../media/glint/setup/people-customize-role.png" alt-text="Screenshot of the Customize User Role dialog box in the People feature.":::

 ### Company Admin: Advanced Configuration Access